 AtriClip System.
 Our AtriClip system is designed to exclude the left atrial appendage by implanting the device during concomitant open surgical procedures from the outside of the heart, avoiding contact with the circulating blood pool while eliminating blood flow between the left atrial appendage and the atria.
 We believe that our AtriClip system is potentially safer, more effective and easier to use when permanently excluding the left atrial appendage than current products and techniques.
-The AtriClip system received clearance in the United States in June 2010 and was also launched in Europe during the second half of 2009.
-During 2011, the AtriClip system was approved for use during a minimally invasive ablation procedure for patients enrolling in our DEEP AF clinical trial.
-Additionally, the AtriClip system will be utilized in an emerging minimally invasive, sole-therapy left atrial appendage exclusion trial, which we anticipate initiating enrollment in during the second half of 2012.
+During 2012 we launched a new, minimally invasive, totally thoracoscopic version of the AtriClip system.

-In addition to the above product lines we also sell enabling technologies including our LumitipTM dissector and MicroPace ORLabTM system.
+In addition to the above product lines we also sell enabling technologies including our Lumitip $^{TM}$ dissector and the MicroPace ORLab $^{TM}$ system.
 The Lumitip dissector is used by surgeons to separate tissues to provide access to key anatomical structures that are targeted for ablation.
-Our ORLab system is a stimulating, mapping and recording system which, we believe, when used with a mapping probe, enables physicians to effectively confirm that the ablation lines being created are forming electrical barriers or lines of block.
+The ORLab system is a stimulating, mapping and recording system which, we believe, when used with a mapping probe, enables physicians to effectively confirm that the ablation lines being created are forming electrical barriers or lines of block.